Things to Do

 Strollers and Wheelchairs

-Standard strollers and wheelchairs are available without charge at the Lower Tram Station (T1) and at the coat check in the Museum Entrance Hall.
-Please note that child-carrying backpacks are not allowed in the galleries.
+Standard strollers and wheelchairs are available for free at the Lower Tram Station above the main parking structure, and at the coat check in the Museum Entrance Hall.

-We understand you gotta catch ‘em all, but please do this with care for the safety of the art and respect for your fellow visitors.
-Please keep the following in mind when you visit the Getty Center:
+Please catch 'em all with care for the safety of the art and respect for your fellow visitors.
+Keep in mind:

 - Be aware of your surroundings.